algamil7x/ShodanHunter/README.md

 1. Register at [Shodan](https://account.shodan.io/register)
 2. Get your API key from [account page](https://account.shodan.io)
-3. Free tier: 100 queries/month
+3. Queries are written to be Free‑tier friendly by default
-4. Paid tier: Unlimited queries ($49/month)
+4. Noisy / paid‑tier queries are commented inside query files

 ---